 Khajuraho: The Sexiest Temples in India

 The Khajuraho temple complex is a series of beautifully built and decorated buildings in Madhya Pradesh.
 Of the 85 temples originally built by the Chandela dynasty between 900 AD and 1130 AD, only 25 remain.
-Khajuraho has been designated as UNESCO World Heritage site and is highly worthy of tourist attentions.
-Yet what really sets Khajuraho apart from other temples is the numerous erotic carvings, both inside and outside the temple, that depict men, women, and even animals engaging in lovemaking, orgies, and bestiality under the benign smiles of divinities.
+Khajuraho has been designated a UNESCO World Heritage site and is definitely worthy of tourist attention.
+What really sets Khajuraho apart from other temples is the numerous erotic carvings, both inside and outside the temple, that depict men, women, and even animals engaging in lovemaking, orgies, and bestiality under the benign smiles of divine beings.

-Temple Construction in the Golden Age for Central India
+Temple Construction in the Golden Age of Central India

 Temples Emerge from the Jungle

 It was only the relatively isolated temples that managed to survive the various Islamic dynasties that ruled the area from the 13th to the 18th century.
 Yet even these suffered as the forests and vegetation slowly overgrew the neglected buildings.

 It was not until 1838 that Khajuraho temples were made known to the world.
 British explore T.S.
 Burt had heard rumors of a sexually explicit temple deep in the Indian jungle but “had to be persuaded by his Indian attendants to make the journey; he didn’t believe anything of interest would be found at the remote spot” (Ramadurai, 2015).

 Ancient carvings at Khajuraho, India. ( SB /Adobe Stock)

 In addition to architectural brilliance and masterful sculpting, the Khajuraho temples have become well known for their erotic carvings .
 Little is known for certain about the intent of the sexual imagery but it is widely believed that the temples were meant to celebrate all aspects of human life, including sex.